babypandabear3/bpb_fps_controller/README.md

 - Sprint Modi : If action_sprint button is pressed,  maximum speed is now Speed H Max * Sprint Modi Active
 - Crouch Modi : When crouching, maximum speed formula is Speed H Max * Crouch Modi.
 - Coyote Time : Allows player to jump a short time after getting off ground
-- Gravity Force : Maximum vertical soeed
+- Gravity Force : Maximum vertical speed
-- Gravity Acc : vertical movement acceleration rate
+- Gravity Acc : Vertical movement acceleration rate
 - Jump Force : Affect Jump Height
 - Jump Limit : Define how many jump player can do.
 If set to 2 then player can do double jump
 - Slope Limit : in Degree.
 If floor is steeper than Slope Limit then Player can't climb and will slide down slope